lenguyenthedat/raptor/README.md

 Raptor
 ======

-An Online Retail Recommendation System developed in Haskell.
+An Online Retail Recommendation Engine developed in Haskell.

 Raptor learns from customer behaviors when they do online shopping:
 - View an item.